 Unfortunately, for people suffering addiction in those eras, this approach did not work.
 If you found yourself in anxiety treatment, your addiction kept you from finding real stability.
 Both conditions fed off of each other and fueled your problems moving forward.

-Co-occurring conditions occur together.
+When these conditions occur together, they also require treatment together.
 Therefore, today’s doctors and addiction specialists know that a person needs to receive treatment for both at once.
 That provides the only path to true healing.

 You probably wonder if this means your treatment takes longer.
 Will you carry twice as much stress on your shoulders during treatment?
 Actually, your treatment remains very similar to someone without anxiety.
 However, how is that possible when you have twice the problems to handle?